Food prices soar to record levels on Ukraine war disruptions

 FAO said the war in Ukraine was largely responsible for the 17.1% rise in the price of grains, including wheat and others like oats, barley and corn.
 Together, Russia and Ukraine account for around 30% and 20% of global wheat and corn exports, respectively.

-While predictable given February’s steep rise, “this is really remarkable,” said Josef Schmidhuber, deputy director of FAO’s markets and trade division.
+While predictable given February’s steep rise, “this is really remarkable,” said Josef Schmidhuber, FAO’s markets and trade division deputy director.
 “Clearly, these very high prices for food require urgent action.”

 The biggest price increases were for vegetable oils: that price index rose 23.2%, driven by higher quotations for sunflower seed oil that is used for cooking.
 Ukraine is the world’s leading exporter of sunflower oil, and Russia is No. 2.